Agent-Tiro/agent-tiro.github.io/htb/bastard.md

 ![whoami]({{site.url}}/assets/bastard/whoami.png)

 From that list the ```SeImpersonatePrivilege``` being enabled is of interest as famously abused by the rotten and juicy potato exploits.
 At this point you could throw darts at a list of potential exploits and end up as system.
-But for this I will use windows exploit suggester in the same way covered in the [optimum]({{site.url}}/htb/optimum)
+But for this I will use windows exploit suggester in the same way covered in the [optimum]({{site.url}}/htb/optimum) writeup.

 ![exploit suggester]({{site.url}}/assets/bastard/exploit-suggester.png)

-Starting from the bottom up seemed like a good idea, and once you ignore all the internet explorer related vulnerabilities a few standout.
+Starting from the bottom up seemed like a good idea, and once you ignore all the internet explorer related vulnerabilities (removed from output in screenshot) a few standout.
 The one that I decided to use was MS10-059, mainly because I had used it previously, and handily egre55 has a precompiled version on his [github](https://github.com/egre55/windows-kernel-exploits/tree/master/MS10-059:%20Chimichurri/Compiled)

 This can be downloaded and then transfered to the target and run.